Relations between China and Korea

 The climate is generally cold and dry in the north but with summer rains in the south.
 Agriculture only allows for onions, cabbage, barley and buckwheat in the cold north.
 The northern mountains are rich in mineral deposits including gold, iron and coal.
 The country is densely populated and the Korean people are a distinct race (Korean-Manchu-Mongol group) with features distinguishing them from Chinese and Japanese people.
 Long contact with China culture has brought in considerable influence in areas of philosophy, government, ritual and religion.
 The Korean written language has strong roots in Chinese (hanja characters ➚) just like Japanese but the language is of independent origin.
 There are many loan words from Han Chinese with native Korean core characters.
 The root language is however independent – it is not in the Sino-Tibetan group of languages.

 Archaeological excavation have shown a distinct Neolithic culture in Korea from about 3000BCE at Chul'mon with signs of very early agriculture and later at Mumun where rice agriculture had already started.
 Korea began making silk, and cultivating silkworms from about 1000BCE.
 In about 300BCE some Koreans moved to Japan and colonized it setting up the Yayoi culture ➚ there.

 Chinese Han conquest

 After the collapse of the Han dynasty Korea became independent again.
 For over four hundred years it was left alone until the Sui dynasty unified China.
 Sui Emperor Yangdi did not accept the independence of Goguoryo (a.k.a.
 Koguryo) (covering the rough area of N. Korea and Liaoning) and began to meddle in Korean affairs with perennial fighting with the Korean three kingdoms during four campaigns 598-614 but all of these proved inconclusive as the Koreans were able to withstand long sieges in their cities.
-The Chinese could only fight during spring - it was too cold in winter and the long supply chains proved disastrous in cost.
+The Chinese could only fight during spring - it was too cold in winter and the long supply chains proved ruinously expensive.
 The Sui Emperor was too preoccupied with the campaign in Korea to deal with flooding closer to home and the dynasty soon fell.